-Update: Sister Kathleen Dueber completed her term as a member of the Leadership Council in 2016.
-She has been transportation coordinator for the sisters since September 2016.
+(Sister Kathleen Dueber completed her term as a member of the Leadership Council in 2016.
+She is currently active in the Powerhouse of Prayer.)

 Saint Angela Merici was a pilgrim, and one of the most iconic depictions of her is traveling on foot with a staff in her hand.
 Modern day pilgrimages enlist the aid of vehicles, and it’s behind the wheel of a car that Sister Kathleen Dueber ministers to the Ursuline Sisters of Mount Saint Joseph who reside at the Motherhouse.